cogstat/cogstat_user_documentation/Common-elements-of-the-analysis-results.md

 ---
 ## Raw data, sample properties, and population properties

+When relevant, CogStat displays the results in [APA style](APA-style).

 In most analyses, the results are divided into three main sections and further subsections:

 1. **Raw data.**